manissen/predicting-recipe-health/README.md

 By: Mieko Chun and Margot Nissen

 ## Overview
 This DSC 80 project focuses on predicting how healthy a recipe is using features such as nutrition ratings and health tags associated with each recipe.
+We are trying to categorize recipes as 'healthy', 'medium-healthy' or 'unhealthy' based on the variables in the recipes and interactions datasets.
+We will analyze a variety of methods to define 'healthiness' including looking at recipe tags and nutrition information.
+Our end goal is to create a useful classifier to assign recipes to each of the health ratings.

 ## Introduction
 As health and nutrition become a greater concern, it's important for people to understand the nutritional content of a recipe.
 This project helps users make better dietary decisions by analyzing recipes through their nutritional ratings and tags.